 Wed Aug 2 08:25:17 PDT 2017

 Dear JAIR subscriber:

-This message lists papers that have been published in JAIR in the last month and describes how to access them.
+This message lists papers that have been recently published in JAIR and describes how to access them.
 (If you wish to remove yourself from this mailing list, see instructions at the end of this message.)

 I. New JAIR Articles

 Asrar Ahmed, Pradeep Varakantham, Meghna Lowalekar, Yossiri Adulyasak and Patrick Jaillet (2017)

 "Sampling Based Approaches for Minimizing Regret in Uncertain Markov Decision Processes (MDPs)",